 Bloom gives graph novices and experts the ability to visually investigate and explore their graph data from different business perspectives.
-Its illustrative, codeless search-to-visualization design makes it the ideal interface for fostering communication between peers, managers and executives, and share the innovative work of their graph development and analytics teams.
+Its illustrative, codeless search-to-visualization design makes it the ideal interface for fostering communication between peers, managers and executives, where they can share the innovative work of their graph development and analytics teams.

-The Neo4j Graph Data Science (GDS) library contains many graph algorithms.
-The algorithms are divided into categories which represent different problem classes.
-The categories are listed in this chapter.
+The Neo4j Graph Data Science Library (GDSL) contains many graph algorithms.
+The algorithms are divided into categories which represent different problem classes:

 Algorithms exist in one of three tiers of maturity: